-The Agency has issued over \$5.4 billion of Bonds under the Trust Agreement for the purposes of the Program.
+The Agency has issued over \$6.0 billion of Bonds under the Trust Agreement (excluding Refunding Bonds) for the purposes of the Program.
 All of the Bonds issued up until the Series 37 Bonds funded a program in which the Agency purchased Program Loans and not Program Securities.
-A total of fifty-four Series of Bonds have been issued under the Trust Agreement.
-The Agency expects to issue its fifty-fifth Series of Bonds on October 8, 2024 in the amount of \$500 million.
+A total of fifty-six Series of Bonds have been issued under the Trust Agreement.
 In addition to Bonds paid at maturity or redeemed from available funds of the Agency, Series 1 through Series 26 and Series 28 through Series 31 were refunded by the Series 32 through Series 39 Bonds.
-The Series

-32 Bonds were refunded by Series 46.
+The Series 32 Bonds were refunded by Series 46.
 Upon such refunding, the Program Loans financed by the Bonds that were refunded were transferred to the Program Account for the respective Series of Refunding Bonds.